nkhanhle23/thesis/README.md

 ------

 ### Abstract
-This thesis explores the automation of financial data extraction from SEC Form 10-K reports, focusing on Forward-Looking Statements (FLS) that predict future revenues and earnings.
+This thesis explores the automation of financial data extraction from SEC Form 10-K reports, focusing on Forward-Looking Statements (FLS) that predict company's future financial performance.
 It proposes a structured framework that uses a rule-based approach for extracting financial metric-related sentences, filtering FLS, and identifying predictive models for future performance.
 This research aims to establish a foundation for an automated NLP model that streamlines data extraction and predictive analysis from 10-Ks, aiding financial investors' decision-making.
 The findings indicate that a rule-based approach can effectively extract relevant sentences.
 Moreover, the study compares the effectiveness of FinBERT and DistilBERT in classifying FLS, revealing no significant advantage of one over the other.
 In performance prediction, Random Forest Regressor (RFR) outperforms FinBERT Regressor (FBR) across various metrics.
 The analysis also highlights the different textual features deemed important by each model, with trends pointing towards the relevance of company names and FLS-related terms.

 ------